hackclub/some-assembly-required/README.md

 _A note: everything after the ; are comments for other humans, not code to execute, so the computer ignores it._

 I know this doesn’t look extremely friendly, especially compared to the high level programming languages we have today.
-We have to remember that this was one of the first human readable programming languages, so this was a big step up from just looking at numbers.
+However, it's far friendlier than just writing a big list of numbers, and that's the real purpose of assembly language: to allow human beings to basically write machine code without just writing a big list of numbers.

 All programming languages are some level of abstraction above machine code, but in the end, all human written code has to be converted into numbers for your CPU to be able to read.